 PS: Want to read more?
 Here’s a past blog about a Courageous Bird Song

 Attend a bird walk conducted by your local Audubon chapter.

-Though this, you will learn about birds in your area – how they live, what they eat, where they appear.
+These walks provide wonderful opportunities to learn about birds in your area – how they live, what they eat, where they appear.

 The American Bird Conservancy’s web site contains valuable info.
 See: American Bird Conservancy